byter11/BetterDiscordPlugins/SoundBoard/README.md

 ## Install The Plugin
 * Copy the soundboard.plugin.js file to the plugins folder
-* Go into plugins settings, set input device to CABLE Output
+* Go into the plugin's settings, set input device to CABLE Output

 Sound clips can only be added in form of discord links.